Here’s one thing they never teach you in school: what to do after a breakup.

 Unfriend.
 Unfollow.
 Block.
 Do what you have to do, but by all means necessary stop looking at their social media.

-But this can do you more harm than good.
+But doing this can do you more harm than good.
 Even science agrees.

-According to this study that proves the harm of stalking your ex on social media,
+One study suggests the harm of stalking your ex on social media.